Wood Lane tube station (Central line): Permanent station expansion

 Wood Lane became the western terminus of the CLR.
 Until the late 1920s, the railway used carriages that were accessed by gated entrances at the carriage ends.
 When new rolling stock was introduced with sliding pneumatic doors, Wood Lane's loop platforms had to be extended to provide access to all doors but it was not possible to extend the platform on the inside of the loop (the south side) as it interfered with an access track to the depot.
 A pivoting section of platform was constructed that could be moved to allow access to the depot to be made when required.

 CLR services began to operate to Ealing Broadway from August 1920 and Wood Lane was reconfigured to accommodate through-running from Ealing Broadway to the West End of London and the City of London, thereby losing its terminus status.

 A new sub-surface tunnel was constructed to the north of the existing loop platforms on which was located a new westbound platform for trains heading to Ealing Broadway.
 Another new sub-surface tunnel was constructed to the west (and below) the loop platforms, providing an eastbound platform for trains from Ealing Broadway.
 Trains terminating or starting at Wood Lane continued to use the loop platforms.
 The station thus had a triangular shape.

 Closure

 Due to its awkward configuration and unsatisfactory operation, Wood Lane was closed in 1947 when a replacement station called White City was opened on the Central line a short distance to the north.
+Consequent on the awkward layout of Wood Lane, the layout of White City necessitated that the trains run on the right rather than the left as is normal.
+The tracks swap sides west of White City to facilitate normal running.

 The Wood Lane platforms were abandoned and the depot became known as White City depot.